Shader: History

-The graphic pipeline uses these steps in order to transform three-dimensional (or two-dimensional) data into useful two-dimensional data for displaying.
-In general, this is a large pixel matrix or "frame buffer".

-Types

-There are three types of shaders in common use (pixel, vertex, and geometry shaders), with several more recently added.
-While older graphics cards utilize separate processing units for each shader type, newer cards feature unified shaders which are capable of executing any type of shader.
-This allows graphics cards to make more efficient use of processing power.

-2D shaders
+Graphics shaders

-2D shaders act on digital images, also called textures in the field of computer graphics.
-They modify attributes of pixels.
-2D shaders may take part in rendering 3D geometry.
-Currently the only type of 2D shader is a pixel shader.
+The traditional use of shaders is to operate on data in the graphics pipeline to control the rendering of an image.
+Graphics shaders can be classified according to their position in the pipeline, the data being manipulated, and the graphics API being used.

-Pixel shaders
+Fragment shaders

-Pixel shaders, also known as fragment shaders, compute color and other attributes of each "fragment": a unit of rendering work affecting at most a single output pixel.
+Fragment shaders, also known as pixel shaders, compute color and other attributes of each "fragment": a unit of rendering work affecting at most a single output pixel.
 The simplest kinds of pixel shaders output one screen pixel as a color value; more complex shaders with multiple inputs/outputs are also possible.
 Pixel shaders range from simply always outputting the same color, to applying a lighting value, to doing bump mapping, shadows, specular highlights, translucency and other phenomena.
 They can alter the depth of the fragment (for Z-buffering), or output more than one color if multiple render targets are active.
 In 3D graphics, a pixel shader alone cannot produce some kinds of complex effects because it operates only on a single fragment, without knowledge of a scene's geometry (i.e. vertex data).
 However, pixel shaders do have knowledge of the screen coordinate being drawn, and can sample the screen and nearby pixels if the contents of the entire screen are passed as a texture to the shader.
 This technique can enable a wide variety of two-dimensional postprocessing effects such as blur, or edge detection/enhancement for cartoon/cel shaders.
 Pixel shaders may also be applied in intermediate stages to any two-dimensional images—sprites or textures—in the pipeline, whereas vertex shaders always require a 3D scene.
 For instance, a pixel shader is the only kind of shader that can act as a postprocessor or filter for a video stream after it has been rasterized.

-3D shaders

-3D shaders act on 3D models or other geometry but may also access the colors and textures used to draw the model or mesh.
-Vertex shaders are the oldest type of 3D shader, generally making modifications on a per-vertex basis.
-Newer geometry shaders can generate new vertices from within the shader.
-Tessellation shaders are the newest 3D shaders; they act on batches of vertices all at once to add detail—such as subdividing a model into smaller groups of triangles or other primitives at runtime, to improve things like curves and bumps, or change other attributes.